GoogleCloudPlatform/gradle-appengine-templates/HelloWorld/README.md

 # 2. Connecting your Android app to the backend

-First of all, you need to add the permission to access internet into the Android manifest of your app (if it's not already there).
-To achieve this, copy and paste the following line into your `AndroidManifest.xml` file:
+When you created a backend module, your client module has been set up to access internet.
+In particular, the following permission has been added into your `AndroidManifest.xml` file:

 ```xml
 <uses-permission android:name="android.permission.INTERNET" />
 ```

-Secondly, you need to make an HTTP request from your Android app to call this backend.
+To call this backend from your Android app, you simply need to make an HTTP request.
 The following code snippet illustrates how to create an [AsyncTask](http://developer.android.com/reference/android/os/AsyncTask.html) which makes the HTTP request to the backend and prints the incoming result string to a [toast](http://developer.android.com/guide/topics/ui/notifiers/toasts.html) in a given context:

 ```java
 class ServletPostAsyncTask extends AsyncTask<Pair<Context, String>, Void, String> {